transfar-hackers/notes/how-to-handle-a-front-end-project.md

 # for testing
 16. make use of API management tool, such as Postman to send http request, and creating mock data

+# **MISTAKES**
+17. don't spare enough to do investigation on libraries: jsPDF does **NOT** support UTF-8
+18. eSignature requires party registration information to generate e-stamps --> blindly trust backend guys, didn't oversee this issue

 # last words
 **TEAM WORK, Compromise and Open mind**